sotiraslab/sotiraslab.github.io/content/contact/index.md

 type: landing

-sections:
-  - block: contact
-    content:
-      title: Join Us
-      text: |

 Prospective Students

 * **PhD students**: Thank you for your interest in joining our group!
 Please directly apply to the CSE department.
 We will review each application and get back to you if there is a fit.

 * **Masters/Undergraduates/Visitors**: Thank you for your interest in participating in our research.
 To apply for a research position, please complete this Google form.
 We will be in touch if there is a match.

 Contact Info
 * **Lab Location**: <Add lab location?
 * **Email**: aristeidis.sotiras@wustl.edu

+sections:
+  # - block: contact
+  #   content:
+  #     title: Join Us
+  #     text: |

       # email: test@example.org
       # phone: 888 888 88 88